 In order to demonstrate the performance of the proposed energy management strategy along with the proposed detailed model of PEVs energy storage system, additional simulations were made in modified version of reliability test system.
 In this situation, the feeder F4 in IEEE RBTS (Bus 6) system [46] is taken as the foundation of the grid structure in this paper, and make proper alterations to it (see Figure 10); detail load data of this grid is shown in Table 1.
-Also, the information of the parking lots are shown in Table 2 and 3, respectively.
+Also, the information of intended resources and detailed information of the parking lots are shown in Table 2 and 3, respectively.